ypinhsuan/tp/docs/UserGuide.md

 **Format**: `list-student c\CLASS_INDEX`

 For example:
-* You want to send an email to students in your `CS2103T Tutorial` and hence would want to see a list of students in this class.
-You type in the command `list-student c\1` and press <kbd>Enter</kbd>.
+1. You want to send an email to students in your `CS2100 Lab` and hence would want to see a list of students in this class.

+1. You type in the command `list-student c\2` and press <kbd>Enter</kbd>.

   ![List students in class before](images/ugimages/ListStudentsInClassBefore.png)

-* You can see that the 3 students in your `CS2103T Tutorial` have been listed.
+1. You can see that the 2 students in your `CS2100 Lab` have been listed.

   ![List students in class after](images/ugimages/ListStudentsInClassAfter.png)